GeorgiySapunov/notes/gentoo/gentoo_kernel_setup.md

 ## Processor type and features

     Processor type and features --->
+        # ?
+To enable support for systems with more than one CPU
+        [*] Symmetric multi-processing support
         # research
         # Don't need it in x64 system:
         [ ] Enable MPS table